andrews1022/web-development-course-list/README.md

 **[Watch the video here](https://www.youtube.com/watch?v=0pThnRneDjw)**

 And of course there are other learning platforms besides Udemy, but it's the platform I am personally most familiar with and I think (??) is one of the most popular, so that's what I am going with.
-So withour further ado, let's get learning!
+So without further ado, let's get learning!

 But first, if Udemy's not your jam, no worries!
 There are plenty of other sites to learn from, which I've listed below: